 “More recently, the project was yet again augmented by a thirteen chapter entitled [...]
 Film ist. a girl & a gun, itself divided into five acts and compounding all kinds of images from the first forty-five years of cinematographic production (including films preserved by the Kinsey Institute for research in Sex, Gender and Reproduction), and punctuated by citations from Hesiod, Plato and Sapppho.”
 (Belloï 2012: 234)

 Gustav Deutsch, born in 1952 in Vienna, Austria; lives in Vienna.

-Livio Belloï, “Gustav Deutsch, Visual Thinker.”
-In: Film Unframed.
-A History of Austrian Avant-Garde Cinema, edited by Peter Tscherkassky.
-Vienna: FilmmuseumSynemaPublikationen 2012, pp. 233–244.
+Livio Belloï, “Gustav Deutsch, Visual Thinker,” in Film Unframed.
+A History of Austrian Avant-Garde Cinema, ed.
+Peter Tscherkassky (Vienna: FilmmuseumSynemaPublikationen, 2012), pp. 233–244.